rhparker/kdv5eig/README.md

 ```@r auto_kdv 1```

 We can now do parameter continuation in the length parameter *L*, which is the whole point of all of this.
 We start at Label 10 from the previous step.
 All bifurcation detection is turned off for now.
 At Label 46 (*L* = 2.91624E+02) there is a turning point and *L* starts to decrease.
 Looking at a plot of the imaginary part of the eigenvalue vs. *L*, what happens here is that the Krein collision has occurred, and the continuation has switched from the interaction eigenfunction to the "essential spectrum" eigenfunction.
-Data is saved to ``b.auto_kdv_1``, etc.
+Data is saved to ``b.auto_kdv_1``, etc. Since we are not detecting bifurcations, we save every 20 steps, which may be excessive but at least gets us near the beginning of the Krein bubble.

 ```@r auto_kdv 2 auto_kdv_start```